Choosing the best eCommerce platform

 Growing businesses appreciate platforms that can be more thoroughly customized to meet their needs.
 An open source platform leaves the doors open for your web developers to expand upon the original features and functionalities of your shopping cart software.
 It will also often mean that you’re responsible for installing software updates and patches, procuring hosting, and addressing other upkeep and security needs.

 Magento offers both a free Community edition and a paid Enterprise edition.
 Their flagship 1.x version is among the most popular on the market, with Magento 2.x slowly starting to pick up market share.
-While Magento is a robust e-commerce software right out-of-the-box, there are thousands of Magento Extensions to add extra features to Magento, just like apps do on your cell phone.
+While Magento is a robust e-commerce software right out-of-the-box, besides a variety of good Magento hosting providers there are thousands of Magento Extensions to add extra features to Magento, just like apps do on your cell phone.
 For more specific needs, you can also write your own extensions, allowing for more flexibility.